 E2.
 Has been removed from the CDS.

 E3.
 Areas in which all or most students are required to complete some course work prior to graduation:

-☑ Arts/fine arts

-☑ Computer literacy

-☑ English (including composition)

-☑ Foreign languages

-☑ History

-☑ Other (describe):

-☑ History

-☑ Social science
+\square Arts/fine arts Computer literacy English (including composition) Foreign languages Social science History Other (describe): Communication; Health and Wellness